 - Make the muffins: In a medium bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy, about 1 minute.
 Add the granulated and brown sugars and beat on high until creamed, about 2 full minutes.
 Scrape down the sides and bottom of the bowl as needed.
 Add the eggs, yogurt, and vanilla extract.
 Beat on medium speed for 1 minute, then turn up to high speed until the mixture is combined and uniform in texture.
 Scrape down the sides and bottom of the bowl as needed.

 - In a large bowl, toss together the flour, baking soda, baking powder, and salt.
-Pour the wet ingredients into the dry ingredients and slowly mix with a whisk until combined and little lumps remain.
+Pour the wet ingredients into the dry ingredients and slowly mix until combined and little lumps remain.
 Fold in the strawberries with a wooden spoon or rubber spatula.
 Don’t worry if the berries bleed a little – my batter was pink-ish in some spots; it looks pretty when baked.

 - Make the cheesecake filling: In a medium bowl, beat the cream cheese with an electric handheld or stand mixer on medium-high speed until creamy.
 Add the egg yolk, vanilla extract, and sugar.
 Beat until combined.